Eliot-Roxbergh/examples/write-ups_unpublished/web_sec101.md

 Some notes on web security.
 Headers, cookies, ..

 ## iframe: Firefox vs Chromium
-It gets complicated as Firefox and Chromium acts differently regarding iframes as well as cookies.
+It gets complicated as Firefox and Chromium acts differently regarding iframes as well as cookies.\
+Note: this demo may differ on other platforms / distributions as this behavior can be affected by browser settings.

 Cookies can be set either via Javascript document.cookie, or the Set-Cookie HTTP header.
 In testing this did not make any difference.